 Occasionally I invited musicians over, mostly my sister's friends, for a recording session of sorts.

-Arthur Provoost on guitar, Sevrin de Vries on electronic organ and probably two more players, with me doing the vocals.
-English is obviously not my first language, so overlook the grammer and vocabulary in my lyrics.
+Arthur Provoost on guitar, Sevrin de Vries on electronic organ, Sjoerd de Vries on bass-guitar and probably one more player, with myself doing the vocals.
+English is obviously not my first language, so overlook my Dutch accent and the grammer and vocabulary in my lyrics.
 This song was most likely inspired by Fool On The Hill

 by The Beatles and the lyrics are very sixties!